Église Saint-Leu-Saint Gilles (Saint-Leu-la-Forêt): Family Bonaparte

 It was intended that the entire Bonaparte family, including Emperor Napoleon I, would be buried in the church.
 There are four sarcophagi in the crypt.
 Louis Napoleon was reburied here in 1851 after first buried in Livorno and on 29 September 1847 in the chapel of Saint Leu, of Baroness de Broc (1784-1813), as well as his sons Napoleon Charles Bonaparte, Prince of Holland, and Napoleon Louis Bonaparte, who was King of Holland from 1 July 1810 to 9 July 1810.

 The fourth crypt is empty.
-Here from 1851 Carlo Maria Buonaparte (French: Charles-Marie Bonaparte) was buried, whose remains were transferred on 28 April 1951 to the Imperial Chapel in Ajaccio.
+Here from 1851 Carlo Maria Buonaparte (French: Charles-Marie Bonaparte) was buried, whose remains were transferred on 28 April 1951 to the Imperial Chapel of Ajaccio.
 Charles-Marie (Carlo Maria) Bonaparte Born March 27, 1745, February 24, 1785 died in Montpellier from stomach cancer.
 He was buried in Montpellier in the vaults of the Convent of the Cordeliers.
 His body was buried in 1803 in the gardens of Mortefontaine, property of Joseph Bonaparte.
 When the area was returned to the Prince of Condé, in 1819, his remains were transferred to the Chapel of Saint-Leu and in 1851 to the Église Saint-Leu-Saint Gilles.
 The sarcophagus of Charles bears the wrong date of death, namely 24 April 1785 instead of 24 February.

 Emperor Napoleon I was reburied in December 1840 in the Dôme des Invalides in Paris, as were his other brothers Jérôme Bonaparte and Joseph Bonaparte.
 On December 15, 1940, the chest of Napoleon II, was transferred by Adolf Hitler to Paris and buried in the crypt of the Dôme des Invalides.
 A major restoration of crypts in the Église Saint-Leu-Saint Gilles was carried out in 1995/1996 with the support of the international club Skal.